‘It Was Like a Riot': The History of Disco Demolition Night

 By 1979, “Disco Sucks!” was the rallying cry of Chicago disc jockey Steve Dahl of WLUP-FM.
 Dahl had been fired the year before by rival WDAI when the station switched from rock to disco.

-Dahl organized his listeners into an “anti-disco army… dedicated to the eradication of the dread musical disease known as disco.”
-Dahl relentlessly ridiculed dance music and blew up disco records on the air.
+Dahl organized his listeners into an "anti-disco army... dedicated to the eradication of the dread musical disease known as disco.”
+He relentlessly ridiculed dance music and blew up disco records on the air.

 Enter Mike Veeck, promotions director of the Chicago White Sox.
-Veeck learned the craft of staging outrageous stunts from his father Bill Veeck, the team’s owner.
-The elder Veeck was well-known for his innovative marketing approach, most famously his signing of 3-foot-6-inch Eddie Gaedel to bat for the St. Louis Browns.
-Gaedel, wearing uniform number 1/8, drew a four-pitch walk in his only major league plate appearance.
+Veeck learned the craft of staging outrageous stunts from his father, Bill Veeck, the baseball team’s owner.
+The elder Veeck was well known for his innovative marketing approach, most famously the signing of 3-foot-6-inch Eddie Gaedel to bat for the St. Louis Browns.
+Gaedel, wearing uniform number 1/8, drew a four-pitch walk in his only major-league plate appearance.

 Mike Veeck told Ultimate Classic Rock that he got the idea for Disco Demolition Night in 1977 after he’d staged a successful disco dance promotion.